Sampling Sphere Packings with Continuum Glauber Dynamics: Introduction

 \subsection{Technical overview}

-The goal of this paper is to prove a bound on the spectral gap of Continuum Glauber dynamics and thereby derive rapid mixing.
+The main goal of this paper is to prove a bound on the spectral gap of Continuum Glauber dynamics and thereby derive rapid mixing.
 To do this, we start with a known bound on the spectral gap for a lower value of activity $\lambda$ \cite{KL03} and run a {\em localization scheme}, a general approach introduced by Chen and Eldan~\cite{CE22}.
 This transforms the distribution at high activity to a random distribution at low activity, and can be used to convert a spectral gap at low activity to one at high activity.
 Our goal is to show that this transformation approximately preserves {\em variance.} To do this, we use Spectral Independence (SI), a tool that has proven to be very effective in discrete settings.
-We show that Strong Spatial Mixing implies SI, and use SI to show approximate variance conservation.
+We show that Bounded Complex Density implies SI and also that Spatial Mixing implies SI (the latter for finite-range potentials), and then use SI to show approximate variance conservation.
 We extend the definitions of both SI and the localization scheme we use to continuous domains and establish basic properties.
 We explain the structure of the proof in more detail below.
-Below we provide necessary context for main concepts used in the paper and give the overview of the proof.

 \paragraph{The discrete setting.} The discrete analog of the hard sphere model is the {\em hard core} model, in which every independent set on a given graph has weight proportional to $\lambda$ to the power of its size.
 A key tool used to analyze hard core and other discrete models in recent work is {\em Spectral Independence} (SI)~\cite{anari2021spectral, CLV23,CE22, alev2020improved, 10.1145/3531008}.
-SI is a property of a probability distribution, which quantifies influence of one particle on the others ``on average'' (we are using this term very loosely).
-We recall a definition of the influence matrix for the hard core model on a graph.
+Roughly speaking, SI is a property of a probability distribution, which quantifies influence of one particle on the others ``on average''.
+We recall the definition of the influence matrix for the hard core model on a graph.

 \begin{definition}[Influence Matrix] Let $\mu$ be the distribution of hard core model over a graph with $n$ vertices, and $S$ be an independent set randomly sampled from $\mu$.
 Then, the influence matrix of $\mu$ is